kheller18/data-structures-algorithms/questions/SQL.md

     + MySQL is a database management system for web servers.
 It can grow with the website as it is highly scalable.
 Most of the websites today are powered by MySQL.

 68. What are some of the advantages of using MySQL?
-    + Flexibility: MySQL runs on all operating systems
+    + `Flexibility`: MySQL runs on all operating systems
-    + Power: MySQL focuses on performance
+    + `Power`: MySQL focuses on performance
-    + Enterprise-Level SQL Features: MySQL had for some time been lacking in advanced features such as subqueries, views, and stored procedures.
+    + `Enterprise-Level SQL Features`: MySQL had for some time been lacking in advanced features such as subqueries, views, and stored procedures.
-    + Full-Text Indexing and Searching
+    + `Full-Text Indexing and Searching`
-    + Query Caching: This helps enhance the speed of MySQL greatly
+    + `Query Caching`: This helps enhance the speed of MySQL greatly
-    + Replication: One MySQL server can be duplicated on another, providing numerous advantages
+    + `Replication`: One MySQL server can be duplicated on another, providing numerous advantages
-    + Configuration and Security
+    + `Configuration and Security`

 69. What do you mean by ‘databases’?
     + A database is a structured collection of data stored in a computer system and organized in a way to be quickly searched.
 With databases, information can be rapidly retrieved.